The Ray Tracing Sampler: Bayesian Sampling of Neural Networks for Everyone: Methods

 If we create a space in which the refractive index $n(\mx)$ is an increasing function of the likelihood $\mathcal{L}(\mx)$, Snell's law provides behavior useful for sampling.
 For example, if we start from a low-likelihood (low-index) region, we would want our path to reorient closer to the likelihood (refractive index) gradient, to explore higher-likelihood (higher-index) regions.
 As well, we would want to sample higher-likelihood (higher-index) regions with higher probability.
 Both of these behaviors occur due to the refracting and focusing effects of Snell's law, as shown for example in Fig.\ \ref{f:overview}.

-As we show for arbitrary dimensionality $D$ (Section \ref{s:radiance}), Snell's law conserves the \textit{basic radiance} $R$ of the system, defined as:
+One way of achieving fair sampling is for the sampling density to scale with the likelihood function (e.g., $|J|^{-1} \propto \mathcal{L}(\mx)$, with $J$ the Jacobian of the transition function) over a reversible path.
+Ray tracing gives naturally reversible paths, and we show in Section \ref{s:sampler} that the sampling density (corresponding to the geometric density of ray paths) is the optical radiance $L$, defined as the optical power per unit area per unit solid angle.
+As we show in Section \ref{s:radiance}, Snell's law implies that radiance depends only on the index of refraction, not the path taken:

-where $L$ is the radiance (power per unit area per unit solid angle), which corresponds to the geometric density of ray paths, i.e., the sampling density.
-As a result, we can make an appropriate choice for the refractive index to enable fair sampling, which is
+where $s$ is the path length, so we can write $L(\mx)$ instead of $L(s)$ without loss of generality when Snell's law holds.
+Using Eq.\ \ref{e:radiance_evolution}, we can make an appropriate choice for the refractive index to enable fair sampling:

-With this choice, the radiance $L$ will automatically be proportional to the likelihood function $\mathcal{L}(\mx)$, so the ray paths will fairly sample the parameter-space posterior distribution.
-Eq.\ \ref{e:basic_radiance} also provides a simple test of the detailed balance of the system---similar to the energy conservation Metropolis test for Hamiltonian Monte Carlo systems---so that exact sampling can be guaranteed even for imperfect integrators.
+With this choice, the radiance $L(\mx)$ (and hence the sampling density) will automatically be proportional to the likelihood function $\mathcal{L}(\mx)$, so the ray paths will fairly sample the parameter-space posterior distribution.
+Measuring the exactness of the equality in Eq.\ \ref{e:radiance_evolution} for an approximate integrator also provides a simple test of the detailed balance of the system---similar to the energy conservation Metropolis test for Hamiltonian Monte Carlo systems---so that exact sampling can be achieved even in this case.

 Finally, we briefly note that ergodicity is guaranteed as long as we introduce periodic scattering events that refresh the direction of travel, which results in ray diffusion throughout the parameter space.
 Provided that parameter space boundaries are modeled as blackbody radiators, light paths can even reach parameter space islands, which is very difficult for other Hamiltonian-like techniques.